Rajat-Bansal3/FlowBurst/README.md

-# EssenceFlow: Seamless Hybrid Development Environment
+# FlowShift: Seamless Hybrid Development Environment
 ### A project by Rajat Bansal

 ## Table of Contents